nraghuraman/Personal-Website/README.md

 # Personal-Website
 This is a personal website which I created to explain a little bit about myself.
-I coded it with HTML, CSS (with Bootstrap), and JavaScript.
+I created it with HTML, CSS (with Bootstrap), and JavaScript.
 Feel free to visit it at nikhilraghuraman.com!

 Remaining defects:
 -Smooth scroll only works on Firefox and Chrome, because these are the only two browsers which support the method used